Applied Clinical Theory and Skills 2

 Overview

-In Applied Clinical Theory and Skills 2, students will implement the principles of exercise rehabilitation and are empowered with the knowledge to design evidence-based, targeted exercise programs for the management of musculoskeletal complaints focused on the lower limb and lumbo-pelvic regions.
-Students will contextualise and justify the role of an osteopath in the care of the older adult and will embark on a targeted journey to explore key concepts in gerontology.
-Students will extrapolate the impact of common chronic health complaints in the aging population and discuss strategies to provide culturally responsive care for diverse aging populations including Aboriginal and Torres Strait Islander Peoples and the LGBTQI+ community.
+In Applied Clinical Theory and Skills 2, students will implement the principles of exercise rehabilitation and are empowered with the knowledge to design evidence-based, targeted exercise programs for managing musculoskeletal complaints focused on the lower limb and lumbo-pelvic regions.
+Students will contextualise and justify the role of an osteopath in the care of the older adult and embark on a targeted journey to explore critical concepts in gerontology.
+Students will extrapolate the impact of common chronic health complaints in the aging population and discuss strategies to provide culturally responsive care for diverse aging populations, including Aboriginal and Torres Strait Islander Peoples and the LGBTQI+ community.

 Learning Outcomes